Our Team

 Amin B, is a Chicago native, yoga instructor, intuitive, doula, and Divine Feminine Healer.
 Since 2019, she has dedicated her many spiritual practices in helping over 1,000 women heal their feminine energy.
 She has been featured in several articles and recognized by her community as a person of great influence.
 Her commitment to spiritual enlightenment and self-healing is reflected in everything she offers.

-Program & Events Manager
+Program Manager